Discover Retail Paradise

 151 Arthur Street, Onehunga

-While many of Auckland’s best shopping malls are more focussed on attracting luxe boutiques and exuding high-end appeal, Dress-Smart does one thing and one thing well: name-brands at discount prices.
+While many of Auckland’s best shopping malls are more focused on attracting luxe boutiques and exuding high-end appeal, Dress-Smart does one thing and one thing well: name brands at discount prices.

-Based in Onehunga, Dress-Smart is NZ’s largest outlet shopping mall with over 80 brands to choose from with everything from clothes and shoes to luggage and homewares.
-This isn’t the kind of place you go for brunch or a social drink with friends, but if you are looking for a stylish new top for that next big night out, a new pair of running shoes or a new suit to impress the colleagues — and want a bargain — this mall is for you.
+Based in Onehunga, Dress-Smart is NZ’s largest outlet shopping mall.
+It offers over 80 brands, from clothes and shoes to luggage and homewares.
+This isn’t the kind of place you go for brunch or a social drink with friends, but if you are looking for a stylish new top for that next big night out, a new pair of running shoes, or a new suit to impress the colleagues—and want a bargain—this mall is for you.

-There are a few international fashion brands such as Mi Piaci and Cue, along with well-known sports brands such as Adidas, Nike and Puma.
+There are a few international fashion brands, such as Mi Piaci and Cue, and well-known sports brands, such as Adidas, Nike and Puma.
 You’ll also find Kiwi favourites like Glassons, Barkers, Hallensteins, Huffer and Rodd & Gunn.
-It can all be a little chaotic, and the figure-8 layout is sure to disorientate – but Dress-Smart is truly a bargain hunters paradise.
+It can all be a little chaotic, and the figure-8 layout will surely disorientate – but Dress-Smart is truly a bargain hunter’s paradise.

 Sylvia Park